 Roof flashing is key to protecting your home.
-Learning your options can help you determine which option is right for your home.
-Roof flashing requires the use of three different types of materials.
+Learning about roof flashing material options can help you determine which option is right for your home.

 - Basic Flashing material – see below